Undergoing treatment for cancer can take a toll physically and emotionally. Our classes and support groups can help.

 Feelings of uncertainty, loneliness, and loss are normal during your cancer journey.
 It is important to take time for prayer, meditation, or contemplation to nourish your spirit.
 Our spiritual resources include:

 Cancer Survivors' Day

 Whether you have cancer, survived cancer, or want to show support, join us for this free special event.
 It is sponsored by the Comprehensive Cancer Center in association with the American Cancer Society.
-Guests will enjoy a fun-filled atmosphere that will include a barbecue lunch, with local doctors at the grill, and plenty of other fun activities for the entire family.
+Guests enjoy a including a barbecue lunch with local doctors at the grill and plenty of other fun activities for the entire family.
 This event takes place each summer.
 To learn more, call (831) 625-4753.